robertsdotpm/robertsdotpm.github.io/articles/p2pd/README.md

 ```
 </details>

 In P2PD there are nodes who run their own TCP servers that implement one or more protocol handlers.
 These are the msg_cb functions listed earlier.
 Nodes have their own address that can be given out to connect to them.
 The address includes a lot of information like what interfaces the node has, it's NAT configurations, information on signalling servers, and so on.
 The Node object has a connect function to handle making P2P connections.
-You need a node's address to be able to use it.

 More details on peer-to-peer networking here: https://p2pd.readthedocs.io/en/latest/python/index.html

 # How P2PD compares to Libp2p

 Libp2p is currently the most popular library for peer-to-peer networking.
 There are implementations of Libp2p in many languages and the Go version appears to be the most complete.
 A question I see arising is 'how does P2PD compare to Libp2p?'
 I won't write a full essay here but here are the cliff notes.
-Feel free to skip this section if you don't know about Libp2p.

 <details>
 <summary>Show Libp2p comparison</summary>